generate/generate-project/README.md

 ## Customization

+The following instructions can be used to override settings in `generate-project`.
+Visit the [Generate documentation](https://github.com/generate/generate/blob/master/docs/overriding-defaults.md) to learn about other ways to override defaults.

 ### Destination directory

 To customize the destination directory, install [generate-dest](https://github.com/generate/generate-dest) globally, then in the command line prefix `dest` before any other generator names.